QS-Cube/ED/README.md

 $ cd script <br>
 $ ./make.sh <br>

-After executing the sample, all results are stored in the "output" directory.
-The reference data is stored in the "output_ref" directory, so please check the calculation results if necessary.
+After executing the sample, all results are stored in output directories.

 # Developers